iBicha/UnityYoutubePlayer/adr-backend.md

 An exploration was made to execute the yt-dlp CLI locally when possible (typically on desktop platforms and Mono), which would reduce the load on servers and also reduce the amount of blocked requests.
 Using a server to fetch the metadata but accessing the video file from a different machine (the client) could result in blocked requests (403).

 A while after this, I decided to stop maintaining the demo server.
-First because is performed poorly, and also because I did not budget to finance this server, regardless of how people were using it.
+First because it performed poorly, and also because I did not budget to finance this server, regardless of how people were using it.

 This resulted in many confused developers asking, "Why does it work in the editor, but when I make an Android/iOS build, it doesn't work?"